Early pregnancy symptoms by days past ovulation (DPO)

 A few days after implantation, hCG levels may be high enough to cause early pregnancy symptoms.
-However, this is also the phase of the menstrual cycle when a person is most likely to experience symptoms that mean they are about to get their period.
+However, this is also the phase of the menstrual cycle when a woman is most likely to experience symptoms that mean they are about to get their period.

-People who are aware of how their body behaves each month might be better able to identify whether their symptoms are due to pregnancy or regular menstruation.
+Women who are aware of how their body behaves each month might be better able to identify whether their symptoms are due to pregnancy or regular menstruation.

 Some other symptoms of early pregnancy include:

 - darkening in the color of the nipples

 - gastrointestinal changes, such as cramping or diarrhea